 Finding Potential Research Collaborators:

 Finding potential research collaborators is a critical and challenging step, and successful investigators carefully build teams.
-New initiatives and resources are available to assist in finding collaborators: Trans-disciplinary working groups and BU Profiles.
+New initiatives and resources are available to assist in finding collaborators through BU Profiles.

 BUMC is initiating the BU Profiles system on this campus for the schools of medicine, dentistry and public health.
 This web-based tool is a directory of faculty information including positions, a narrative description of your work, honors and awards, publications and a photo.
 The system is designed to expedite new collaborations and networking, provide access to faculty areas of expertise for colleagues inside and outside BU, and allow potential students access to information on faculty.
 We hope this tool will also make it easier to fill out your annual faculty development assessment form and prepare for annual meetings.

 This application is used at several other universities (e.g., Harvard, UConn, Penn State, UCSF, UMass, Tufts).
 In the near future we will connect BU Profiles with these and other academic institutions adopting compatible systems, giving you access to a growing social network of professional peers and colleagues.

 Pre-submission review of a grant proposal: Obtain a review of your grant proposal from your department/center chair before you submit it.

 - Why?
 A review by someone who is not a collaborator can assure that the proposal can be read and understood easily by a reviewer who is not an expert in your field (like most study section members) and generally improves the consistency and clarity of a proposal.

 - How?
 Your department chair needs you and your grants to succeed and will arrange reviews inside or outside your department.
 Speak with her/him early in your planning process so that she/he can secure reviewers and allocate time for this process.